 Rules for defining relative clauses

-You don't need to say who or which if there is a noun (the subject of the verb) afterwards.
+You don't need to say who or that if there is a noun (the subject of the verb) afterwards.

 That's the man (who) I love.